Kwame Alexander (basketball)

-Quintin Kwame Alexander (born December 7, 1990) is an American professional basketball player for Club Trouville of the Liga Uruguaya de Básquetbol.
+Quintin Immanuel Alexander (born April 21, 1990) is an American professional basketball player for Santos del Potosí of the Mexican Liga Nacional de Baloncesto Profesional (LNBP).
+He played college basketball for Irvine Valley and Cal State San Bernardino.

 High school and college career

 At Rancho Verde he was named to the all-league first-team while leading his team to a 23–6 record as a senior.
 His team went 22–7 while he was a junior and won the league title.

 In 2008–09 at Irvine Valley College he averaged 9.5 points and 8 rebounds per contest while shooting at a 61.6 percent clip earning him second-team all-league honors.

 After a successful high school career, he went to Cal State San Bernardino and in 2010–11, as a sophomore, he played in 23 games with the Coyotes, starting twice.
 He led the CCAA in FG percentage (608–79-130), ranked 9th in rebounds (6 rpg) and ranked 7th in blocked shots (1 bpg) while averaging 9.8 points per contest.
 He scored in double figures in 12 games, had two double-doubles: a 14 points and 10 rebounds performance at Cal State East Bay and a 17 points, 14 rebounds game against defending NCAA champion Cal Poly Pomona.
 He was named CCAA Player of the Week on February 27.
 He hit all 7 shots in the CSUEB game, second-best FG effort in the CCAA and scored a season-best 23 points against CSU Monterey Bay.

 In 2011–12, as a junior, he appeared in all 26 games starting on 21 gaining a reputation as one of the best big men in Division II thanks to his explosive vertical game and difficulty to handle within 10 feet of the basket.
 He was named first-team All-CCAA and a second-team Daktronics All-West Region averaged 10.6 points and a CCAA-leading 7.9 rebounds a game.
 During the season, he earned five double-doubles, scored in double figures 14 times and had double-digit rebound games for nine times.
 He scored a season-high 22 points on 10-of-14 shooting with 13 rebounds against Sonoma State on January 21.
 He earned national notoriety with an incredible throw-down dunk against Cal State Stanislaus landing him on ESPN's Top 10 Plays of the Day on Valentine's Day, being the second best on that list.